National Crime Agency: History

 However, the report acknowledged that the NCA was still a new agency and that at the time it was not fully operational in Northern Ireland.
 Questions have been raised as to how effective this model would be and, with a limited budget, whether other responsibilities would suffer and not be resourced as properly as they should be.
 If the whole of Counter Terrorism Command were to transfer from the Metropolitan police to the NCA, the NCA would receive a further 1,500 officers or more if other counterterrorism units transferred in as well.
 It raised the question of what other national police units could be absorbed into the NCA, such as the National Wildlife Crime Unit, National Domestic Extremism and Disorder Intelligence Unit, National Vehicle Crime Intelligence Service and other units with a national remit from ACPO, the Metropolitan Police and other forces.
 Plans are being discussed for the second time of moving the Serious Fraud Office into the NCA.

 The process of looking at moving counterterrorism into the NCA was put on hold on 9 October 2014 by Home Secretary Theresa May due to an increase in the terror threat level.

 In October 2011, it was announced that Keith Bristow, the then Chief Constable of Warwickshire Police, would head the organisation.

 The NCA came into existence under provisions granted by the Crime and Courts Act 2013, which received Royal Assent on 25 April 2013.

 Until 20 May 2015, the agency was only able to carry out border and customs functions in Northern Ireland.
 This was due to the fact that under the 1998 Good Friday Agreement that led to a political settlement and power-sharing in Northern Ireland, policing was subjected to a far higher degree of community oversight and monitoring than in other parts of the UK.
 The chief constable and officers are responsible to the Policing Board.

 Jurisdiction

 Powers

 The NCA operates across the UK, respecting the devolution of policing in Scotland and Northern Ireland.

-A large number of NCA officers, including Investigators, can be designated with the powers and privileges of a police constable, immigration officer, or customs officer and general customs officer (or any combination of the three sets of powers) under the Courts and Crime Act 2013.
+A large number of NCA officers, including Investigators, can be designated with the powers and privileges of a police constable, immigration officer, customs officer, or a general customs officer (or any combination of the four sets of powers) under Section 10 of The Courts and Crime Act 2013.
 When NCA officers are designated with all three sets of powers it is known as being triple warranted, or "tri-warranted".

 Although NCA officers can be designated with the above powers, they do not hold the office of constable and are civil servants.
-This is a different legal position to police officers who serve in the various police forces of the UK.
+This is a different legal position from that of police officers who serve in the various police forces of the UK.
 The NCA is not a police force but an operationally independent non-ministerial government department.